Sovest2/UnityFirstTry/README.md

 # UnityFirstTry
-My first try to use unity.
+My first try of using unity.
 I've made a simple garden game

 ## Features
 There are some interactable objects